eonist/applescripts/README.md

 - [x] Write a short doc about importing raw text source files
 - [x] Add a regexp folder and start adding methods
 - [ ] Make comments less ambiguous
+- [ ] Conform all metod names to the current naming convention

 ###FAQ